Tughlaq Dynasty: Rulers, Legacy, and Historical Insights

 • Sultan Muhammad bin Tughlaq implemented various reforms in land revenue to boost state income and streamline taxation practices.

 • Delhi emerged as a pivotal commercial hub under the Tughlaqs, attracting merchants and traders from diverse regions.
-The sultans established markets and trade networks, fostering economic growth and facilitating regional and international trade.
+The Sultans established markets and trade networks, fostering economic growth and facilitating regional and international trade.

 • Sultan Muhammad bin Tughlaq’s ill-fated attempt to introduce token currency resulted in confusion and economic instability.